The Breakaway Burrito, more than any other powerup in Zwift, has a rather sordid past.

 The Breakaway Burrito: How It Works

 As the name lightly suggests, the Breakaway Burrito is the only powerup that affects those around you.
-All the other powerups directly affect the speed of your own avatar by making you more aero, lighter, etc… but the Burrito is only felt by those nearby.
+All the other powerups directly affect your speed by making you more aero, lighter, etc… but when you deploy the Burrito, it slows nearby riders.

 How It’s Misused

-The most obvious misuse of the Burrito would be if you’re riding solo or have no riders just behind you.
-Using it in this scenario is the same as throwing it away, since there is no one nearby whose draft you can disable.
+The most obvious misuse of the Burrito is if you’re riding solo or have no riders just behind you.
+Using it in this scenario is the same as throwing it away, since there is no one nearby whose draft will be disabled by your Burrito.

-But there are many, many other ways the Burrito can be used poorly – ways which can mess up your race much more than a solo deployment would!
+But there are other ways the Burrito can be used poorly – ways which can mess up your race much more than a solo deployment would!

-It’s important to remember that the Burrito hurts everyone around you – and that includes your teammates.
-Don’t be “that guy” who activates a Burrito next to a struggling team member!
+It’s important to remember that the Burrito hurts everyone behind you – and that may include teammates.
+Don’t be “that guy” who activates a Burrito just ahead of a struggling team member!

-If you’re in a Cat & Mouse (Handicap) race and still riding with just your category, deploying the Burrito is seen as bad form, since it hurts the team you’re working with.
+If you’re in a Chase (Cat & Mouse/Handicap) race and still riding with just your category, deploying the Burrito is seen as bad form, since it hurts the team you’re working with.